Hurricane Warning Remains In Effect For Tobago

 This specific watch or warning is based on the potential for experiencing hurricane-force winds alone, not the other hazards associated with a hurricane (hazardous seas, torrential rainfall, etc.).
 This means if the system tracks close to your country, but the strongest winds remain offshore or north/east of your location, you may not be placed under a Hurricane watch or warning, but you may have other advisories in effect.

 The color of the warning indicates the severity of the event and the probability of the event occurring.
 Currently, the warning level is red.
-This means that the hazards are very likely, and the severity of impacts is extreme for this particular alert.
-You should be prepared for the hazards in your area associated mainly with strong, damaging winds and gusts, street and flash flooding, landslides, as well as frequent lightning.
+This means that the hazards are expected, and the severity of impacts is extreme for this particular warning.
+For the island of Tobago, the public should prepare for the hazards associated with hurricane-force winds and gusts, street/flash flooding, frequent lightning in thunderstorms, and landslides.
 Seas will also become hazardous, and mariners should prepare for large waves in nearshore areas, particularly Atlantic-facing coastlines, as well as life-threatening storm surge.

-For a red-level Hurricane Warning, there is a very high risk to public safety, livelihoods, and property.
-Dangerous conditions are imminent.
-There is a very high potential for multiple lives to be lost and major damage to property and infrastructure.
-Serious injuries or casualties are possible if you do not prepare.
+At Red Level, there is a very high risk to public safety, livelihoods and property with hazardous conditions threatening lives, livelihoods, and property.
+According to the TTMS guidance on their Early Warning System, at this level, dangerous conditions are imminent or already occurring, and there is a very high potential for multiple lives to be lost and major damage to property and infrastructure.

-The Met office is advising the following: Take immediate action to protect their lives, livelihoods, and property.
-Preparations need to be rushed to completion in Tobago.
-Take immediate action to protect their lives, livelihoods, and property.
-Shelter in place or evacuate to a safe location if your home is unsafe or vulnerable to flooding or wind damage.
-Secure food, water, and medicine for at least 7 days in waterproof containers.
-Outdoor drains should be clear, and loose objects should be secured by now.
-Sandbags should be near all entrances to your home.
-Monitor official news sources.
-Do not wade or drive through flood waters.
-Preposition sandbags if your area floods and monitor river levels.
+The TTMS is advising the public in Tobago to take immediate action to protect lives, livelihoods, and property.
+They add that the public should shelter in place or evacuate to a safe location if their home is unsafe or vulnerable to flooding or wind damage.
+The public should secure food, water, and medicine for at least seven days in waterproof containers.
+Outdoor drains should be clear, and loose outdoor objects should be secured by now.
+The Met Office says sandbags should be near all entrances to your home.

 This image has an empty alt attribute; its file name is AlertLevel_ImpactSeverity-1024x491.jpg